 Exhibit No. Description 1.1 Form of Underwriting Agreement.
-3.1(a) Second Amended and Restated Certificate of Incorporation of the Company, as amended.
-3.1(b) Certificate of Amendment to Second Amended and Restated Certificate of Incorporation of the Company.
-3.1(c) Form of Third Amended and Restated Certificate of Incorporation of the Company, to be effective upon completion of this offering.
+3.1(a)# Third Amended and Restated Certificate of Incorporation of the Company.
+3.1(b) Form of Fourth Amended and Restated Certificate of Incorporation of the Company, to be effective upon completion of this offering.
 3.2(a) Amended and Restated Bylaws of the Company.
 3.2(b) Form of Bylaws of the Company, to be effective upon completion of this offering.
 4.1 Specimen common stock certificate.
-4.2 Third Amended and Restated Investor Rights Agreement, dated May 12, 2004, by and among the Company and certain stockholders of the Company.
+4.2(a) Third Amended and Restated Investor Rights Agreement, dated May 12, 2004, by and among the Company and certain stockholders of the Company.
+4.2(b) Amendment No. 1 dated December 6, 2004 to Third Amended and Restated Investor Rights Agreement dated May 12, 2004.
 4.3 Warrant to Purchase Common Stock, dated August 22, 2000, granted to R.J.
 Reynolds Tobacco Company and subsequently assigned to R.J.
-Reynolds Tobacco Holdings, Inc. 5.1 Opinion of Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C.
+Reynolds Tobacco Holdings, Inc. 4.4 Convertible Promissory Note of the Company in favor of The Stanley Medical Research Institute dated December 15, 2004.
+5.1 Opinion of Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C.
 5.2 Opinion of Womble Carlyle Sandridge & Rice, PLLC.
 10.1 Form of Indemnification Agreement between the Company and each of its directors and officers.
-10.2 Lease Agreement, dated as of August 1, 2002, by and between the Company and Wake Forest University Health Sciences.
+10.2(a) Lease Agreement, dated as of August 1, 2002, by and between the Company and Wake Forest University Health Sciences.
+10.2(b) First Lease Amendment to Lease Agreement, dated as of August 1, 2002, by and between the Company and Wake Forest University Health Sciences.
 10.3 Loan Agreement, dated as of April 19, 2002, between the Company and the City of Winston-Salem.
 10.4 Amended and Restated Note and Security Agreement, dated January 30, 2004, issued by the Company in favor of R.J.
-Reynolds Tobacco Holdings, Inc. 10.5 2000 Equity Incentive Plan, as amended.
-10.6 2004 Stock Incentive Plan.
+Reynolds Tobacco Holdings, Inc. 10.5 Targacept, Inc. 2000 Equity Incentive Plan, as amended.
+10.6 Targacept, Inc. 2005 Stock Incentive Plan.
 10.7 Employment Agreement, dated as of August 22, 2000, by and between the Company and J. Donald deBethizy.
 10.8 Employment Agreement, dated as of August 22, 2000, by and between the Company and Merouane Bencherif.
 10.9 Employment Agreement, dated as of August 22, 2000, by and between the Company and William S. Caldwell.
 10.10 Employment Agreement, dated as of April 24, 2001, by and between the Company and Geoffrey Dunbar.
 10.11 Employment Agreement, dated as of February 8, 2002, by and between the Company and Alan Musso.
 10.12 Employment Agreement, dated as of September 1, 2003, by and between the Company and Jeffrey P. Brennan.
 10.13(a)+ Collaborative Research and License Agreement, dated as of January 21, 2002, by and between the Company and Aventis Pharma SA.
 10.13(b)+ Amended and Restated Collaborative Research and License Agreement, dated as of January 21, 2002, by and between the Company and Aventis Pharma SA.